-HVAC / Furnace Permit Requirements in Washington, DC
+HVAC Permit Requirements in Washington, DC

 DC uses its own construction codes with amendments to ICC codes.
 Dept formerly DCRA, now DOB.

-By Joey, Founder · Last verified March 29, 2026 · How we research →
+By Joey, Founder · Last verified May 15, 2026 · How we research →

-When you do need a permit
+When you need a HVAC permit

 Like-for-like HVAC replacements require a mechanical permit.